The Aardvark Blog

 Life's a Grind (2), venturing into unwise territory, Frankfurt (2)

 The programme in the new series that Ms Razzle and the ever present Amol were talking about was the one about Kate Clanchy and the controversy surrounding her book 'Some Kids I Taught ... '.
 It sounds as if the programme is a very balanced summary of what was, as most parties now acknowledge, far from a shining hour in British publishing and cultural life.
-It is interesting that Macmillan have now apologised to her for their behaviour, and I wonder whether other publishing giants might think about doing the same with regard to other recent episodes.
+It is interesting that Macmillan have taken the opportunity afforded by the programme to apologise to Ms Clanchy for their behaviour, and I wonder whether other publishing giants might think about doing the same with regard to other recent episodes.
 One of Ms Clanchy's staunchest critics was interviewed, and he was very proud of his own decision not to mention ethnicity at all when writing about his experiences working as a writer within British prisons.

 But the point I make here goes beyond any one person's life experience.
-If we wish to improve the way in which different ethnic groups interact in this country, we need to be polite and respectful in our language ( and I am sure that even Ms Clanchy might change some of the epithets she used ), but more importantly we need to not karcherize the cultural and political landscape in a way which puts politeness ahead of understanding the realities of the lives of our fellow citizens.
-Pulling down statues does nothing to end the appalling reality of slavery - which still exists in some parts of the world - nor does it help to educate people in this country as to the complicated and corrosive history and legacy that slavery has left behind.
+If we wish to improve the way in which different ethnic groups interact in this country, we need to be polite and respectful in our language (and I am sure that even Ms Clanchy might change some of the epithets she used), but more importantly we need to not karcherize the cultural and political landscape in a way which puts politeness ahead of understanding the realities of the lives of our fellow citizens.
+Pulling down statues does nothing to end the appalling reality of slavery - which still exists in many parts of the world, including the UK - nor does it help to educate people in this country as to the complicated and corrosive history and legacy that slavery has left behind.

 Finally, and away from the soapbox, we have now well and truly breached the Frankfurt pallets and some amazing books are now finding their way into our stocks.
 I am particularly pleased with some of the books for young readers - bath time books, board books, language teaching books etc. It has been a long time since we have had a good selection of new titles in this area, and I hope that younger readers and visitors enjoy them.